-Who is the Sennheiser GSP 300 for?
+Who should get the EPOS Sennheiser GSP 300?

-What is the Sennheiser GSP 300 like?
+What is it like to use the Sennheiser GSP 300?

-From a certain perspective, the Sennheiser GSP 300 is actually little bit confusing.
+From a certain perspective, the EPOS Sennheiser GSP 300 is actually little bit confusing.
 On one hand, this is a very simple gaming headset: it sports a split 3.5mm analog connection, and so offers just the basics from a features perspective—this is a pair of stereo headphones with a mic attached to it.
 However, while the function may be simple, the form is anything but.